Dudley Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Dudley Building Society’s changes.
-Even though using COMPLETIONmonitor is not a prerequisite for Dudley Building Society , demonstrating you can stay up to date with Dudley Building Society’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your firm’s panel standing.
+This software facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Dudley Building Society’s changes.
+Notwithstanding that utilising the tool is not a condition for being on the Dudley Building Society panel, demonstrating you can remain up to date with Dudley Building Society’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your firm’s panel status.

-The system creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, results in reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Dudley Building Society